arvindr21/generator-framework7-phonegap/README.md

 ```
 to spin off a server.
 You can see the contents of _www_ folder in your browser at `http://localhost:1881`.

-__you will find cordova.js as a 404 resource during Framework7 dev as well as PhoneGap dev.
+__Note : You will find cordova.js as a 404 resource during Framework7 dev as well as PhoneGap dev.
 This will be resolved during PhoneGap Build__

 ### Run on an Emulator